abhay-byte/MedApp-V2.1/README.md

 Installation
 ------------
 Use Python Version 3.6+.
 Donot use the Latest Version.
-Be at 3.6 .<br />
+Be at 3.6 .<br/>
+Make sure you have already installed GitHub and Git LFS to download the content.<br/>

 Now Type This in you CMD or Terminal(In Linux).
 Make sure where you want to install this by changing Dir cd.
 Or it will be Installed in System32 in Windows.<br/>